Pineapple and beach in Zanzibar, Tanzania

 Tents-in-Muheza-Tanzania-1-1024x682.jpg

-This little camp setup is in beautiful Muheza, in the northeastern corner of Tanzania
+This little camp setup is in beautiful Muheza, in the NE corner of Tanzania

 Dress and behave appropriately for Tanzania

-Other considerations should be public display of affection and suitable clothing.
-If you're coming with your significant other, please be aware that public display of affection is not acceptable outside of the hotel; homosexuality is illegal and is punishable by a harsh prison sentence.
+If you're visiting Tanzania with your significant other, please be aware that public displays of affection aren't acceptable outside of accommodations.
+Also, homosexuality is illegal and is punishable by a harsh prison sentence.

 Safety on Kilimanjaro